This post contains affiliate links.

 Silver White Garlic

-Silver White garlic, also known as California Silver garlic or Silver Skin garlic, is a widely grown softneck variety.
+Silver White garlic is also called California Silver garlic or Silver Skin garlic, and is heavily grown in several nations.
 It has a white skin and small to medium-sized cloves.
-Silver White garlic has a milder and slightly sweet flavor compared to other varieties, making it versatile and suitable for a variety of dishes.
-It can be used in salads, sautés, stir-fries, and other recipes where a subtle garlic taste is desired.
-This variety is also often used for pickling.
+Silver White garlic has a milder and slightly sweeter flavor than most other varieties, making it suitable for recipes you donโ€™t want a heavy garlic flavor in.
+It can be used in salads, sautรฉs, stir-fries, and other recipes where a subtle garlic taste is desired.
+This variety is also often used for pickling for the same reason.ย

 Varieties of Hardneck Garlic